Denver: History

-In 1970, Denver was selected to host the 1976 Winter Olympics to coincide with Colorado's centennial celebration, but in November 1972, Colorado voters struck down ballot initiatives allocating public funds to pay for the high costs of the games.
-They were moved to Innsbruck, Austria.
+In 1970, Denver was selected to host the 1976 Winter Olympics to coincide with Colorado's centennial celebration, but in November 1972, Colorado voters rejected ballot initiatives allocating public funds for the games, and the games moved to Innsbruck, Austria.
 The notoriety of being the only city ever to decline to host an Olympiad after being selected has made subsequent bids difficult.
 The movement against hosting the games was based largely on environmental issues and was led by State Representative Richard Lamm.
 He was subsequently elected to three terms (1975–87) as Colorado governor.
 Denver explored a potential bid for the 2022 Winter Olympics, but no bid was submitted.

 In 2010, Denver adopted a comprehensive update of its zoning code, which was developed to guide development as envisioned in adopted plans such as Blueprint Denver, Transit Oriented Development Strategic Plan, Greenprint Denver, and the Strategic Transportation Plan.

 Denver has hosted the Democratic National Convention twice, in 1908 and 2008.
 It promoted the city on the national, political, and socioeconomic stage.
 On August 10–15, 1993, Denver hosted the Catholic Church's 6th World Youth Day, which was attended by an estimated 500,000, making it the largest gathering in Colorado history.

 In 2015, a new commuter railway system commenced operations in the Denver metropolitan area with a network operation of 25 kV 60 Hz.

 Denver has been known historically as the Queen City of the Plains and the Queen City of the West, because of its important role in the agricultural industry of the High Plains region in eastern Colorado and along the foothills of the Colorado Front Range.